-Data from two high volume institutions were collected from men undergoing vasectomy reversal.
+Data from two high-volume institutions were collected from men undergoing VR.
 De-identified data were collected from a prospectively maintained database at both centers.
-Men were included if they underwent bilateral epididymovasostomy (EV), or unilateral EV in the presence of a solitary testis, and if they had at least one post-operative semen analysis (SA).
+Men were included if they underwent bilateral EV, or unilateral EV in the presence of a solitary testis, and if they had at least one postoperative semen analysis (SA).
 All VR were performed for fertility restoration.
-Men were excluded if the surgery was a re-do operation after a previously failed vasectomy reversal.
-Data collected from both centers included patient age, partner age, year of vasectomy and year of vasectomy reversal, postoperative semen analyses and intraoperative presence of sperm or sperm parts in the epididymal fluid.
-Additional data that was collected in the Arizona database included presence of sperm granuloma, and additional intraoperative findings including epididymal fluid volume, color, and consistency at creation of epididymal window.
-Epidydimal fluid characteristics were grouped by: large versus small volume of epididymal fluid, watery versus thick consistency of fluid, and white or clear in colour versus yellow or opaque.
+Men were excluded if the surgery was a re-do operation after a previously failed VR.
+Data collected from both centers included patient age, partner age, year of vasectomy and year of VR, postoperative SA, and intraoperative presence of sperm or sperm parts in the epididymal fluid.
+Additional data that was collected in the Arizona database included presence of sperm granuloma and additional intraoperative findings, including epididymal fluid volume, color, and consistency at creation of epididymal window.
+Epidydimal fluid characteristics were grouped by: large vs. small volume of epididymal fluid, watery vs. thick consistency of fluid, and white or clear in color vs. yellow or opaque.
 These were subjectively evaluated characteristics, assessed by the surgeon at the time of EV.

 At both centers, EV was performed microscopically by high-volume infertility specialists.
-Residents, or other trainees when present, acted in an assistant role only in these centers.
-An end-to-side intussusception technique was used, in which two 10-0 nylon sutures are used to pull an epididymal tubule into the lumen of the vas.14 In both centers, EV was performed if no sperm or sperm parts were found on vasal aspiration from the testicular end, and in the absence of clear vasal fluid (absent, thick, pasty).
+Residents, or other trainees when present, acted in an assistant role only.
+An end-to-side intussusception technique was used, in which two 10-0 nylon sutures are used to pull an epididymal tubule into the lumen of the vas.
+In both centers, EV was performed if no sperm or sperm parts were found on vasal aspiration from the testicular end, and in the absence of clear vasal fluid.

-SAs were checked as early as 4 weeks post-operatively.
+SAs were checked as early as four weeks postoperatively.
 In cases where multiple SAs were present, the one with the highest total motile sperm count (TMSC) was used.
-Only one semen analysis at 3 months was available for each patient from the Toronto database, and so total follow-up and time to success was calculated using the Arizona data only.
+Only one semen analysis at three months was available for each patient from the Toronto database, and so total followup and time to success was calculated using the Arizona data only.

-The primary outcome was anastomotic success, which was defined as the presence of any motile sperm in the ejaculate post-operatively.
-This definition has been used previously,18 and was chosen as it represents a straightforward definition for success that works well when comparing data between countries.
+The primary outcome was anastomotic success, which was defined as the presence of any motile sperm in the ejaculate postoperatively.
+This definition has been used previously and was chosen because it represents a straightforward definition for success that works well when comparing data between countries.